tari-labs/tari-university/src/cryptography/bulletproofs-and-mimblewimble/PITCHME.md

 @div[text-left]

-An <u>ElGamal Commitment</u> is a PC with an additional commitment $ g^r ​$ to the randomness used.
+An <u>ElGamal Commitment</u> is a PC with an additional commitment $ g^r $ to the randomness used.
 The ElGamal encryption scheme is based on the Decisional Diffe-Hellman (DDH) assumption and the difficulty of the DLP for finite fields.
 The DDH assumption states that it is infeasible for a Probabilistic Polynomial-time (PPT) adversary to solve the DDH problem.

+@divend

 <div class="LineHeight200per"> <br></div>

+@div[text-left]

 (<i>**Note:** Not the same as the ElGamal signature scheme.</i>)